Critical Questions to Address Before Deciding on a Business Opportunity in Puerto Rico

 People often confuse a trade name with a trademark but while they are related, both mean different things.
 Here are the key differences.
 Trade name To legally start a corporation or a company you must file paperwork with the state and include your organization’s name.
 This name becomes your business’s official identification followed by the […]

-Franchise in Puerto Rico- Should You Buy or Create One?
+Franchise in Puerto Rico- Should You Buy an Existing Business or Build Your Own?

 A Franchise is a business model that has allowed many people to stop being employees as it facilitates the transition from employee to self-employment.
 However, franchising Puerto Rico is not for everyone or all types of businesses.
 As a franchise development consultant and franchising lawyer helping organizations develop franchises or individuals purchasing one, I would […]